aprasad13/ANN_My_Neural_Network/README.md

 **Note:**
 - I have implemented an easy-to-use neural network class.
-- I have used non-linear units like ReLU for the hidden layers and sigmoid function for outer layer to improve your model
+- I have used non-linear units like ReLU for the hidden layers and Sigmoid function for outer layer to improve your model
 - I have build a deeper neural network (with more than 1 hidden layer).
 We can mention the number of hidden layers and their corresponding number of nodes we want in our neural network